rsore/sv/README.md

 `sv.h` is a single-header library for string views in C and C++.
 Drop it into your project and you're good to go.
 Only requirement is libc.
-It’s lightweight, portable across major platforms, and public domain.
+It’s lightweight and portable across major platforms.

 ## Tested platforms and compilers